imang1/image_recognition/README.md

 This is a collection of various models which attempts to train a neural network for image recognition.

 ### Prerequisites
-A folder of images downloaded into categories.\n Docker or pyenv
+A folder of images downloaded into categories.

+Docker or pyenv

 ## Install
-Install docker from docker website \n
+Install docker from docker website

 Install pyenv following instructions from https://github.com/pyenv/pyenv-virtualenv

 ## How to run